bertvv/ansible-role-samba/README.md

 You need to initialise the variable `SUT_IP`, the system under test's IP address.
 The server, `smb1`, should have IP address 172.17.0.2.

+## Changelog & Releases

+This repository keeps a change log using [GitHub's releases](releases) functionality.

+Releases are based on [Semantic Versioning](https://semver.org/), and use the format of `MAJOR.MINOR.PATCH`.
+The version will be incremented based on the following:

+- `MAJOR`: Incompatible or major changes
+- `MINOR`: Backwards-compatible new features and enhancements
+- `PATCH`: Backwards-compatible bugfixes and package updates

 ## Contributing

 Issues, feature requests, ideas are appreciated and can be posted in the Issues section.